Yichieh0/OFDM_Implemented_by_HLS/README.md

 In this project we successfully constructed the OFDM based communication system.
 And we also avoid all of the II violations in the system.

+### Host Usage
+1. The source code is found in the following directory